 (7.)
-Draw spiritual inferences from occasional objects.
-David did but wistly consider the heavens, and he breaks out into self-abasement and humble admirations of God, Ps. viii.
-3, 4.
-Glean matter of instruction to yourselves, and praise to your Maker, from everything you see ; it will be a degree of restoration to a state of innocency, since this was Adam's task in paradise.
-Dwell not upon any created object only as a virtuoso, to gratify your rational curiosity, but as a Christian, call religion to the feast, and make a spiritual improvement.
-No creature can meet our eyes, but affords us lessons worthy of our thoughts, besides the general notices of the power and wisdom of the Creator.
-Thus may the sheep read us a lecture of patience, the dove of innocence, the ant and bee raise blushes in us for our sluggishness, and the stupid ox and dull ass correct and shame our ungrateful ignorance, Isa. i.
-3. And since our Saviour did set forth his own excellency in a sensible dress, the consideration of those metaphors by an acute fancy would garnish out divine truths more deliciously, and conduct us into a more inward knowledge of the mysteries of the gospel.
-He whose eves are open cannot want an instructor, unless he wants a heart.
-Thus may a tradesman spiritualise the matter he works upon, and make his commodities serve in wholesome meditations to his mind, and at once enrich both his soul and his coffers; yea, and in part restore the creatures to the happiness of answering a great end of their creation, which man deprived them of when he subjected them to vanity.
-Such a view of spiritual truths in sensible pictures, would clear our knowledge, purify our fancies, animate our affections, encourage our graces, disgrace our vices, and both argue and shame us into duty; and thus take away all the causes of our wild wandering thoughts at once.
+Draw spiritual inferences from occasional objects.-David did but wistly "consider the heavens;" and he breaks-out in self-abasement and humble admirations of God.
+(Psalm viii.
+3, 4.)
+Glean matter of instruction to yourselves, and praise to your Maker, from every thing you see: it will be a degree of restoration to a state of innocency, since this was Adam's task in Paradise.
+Dwell not upon any created object only as a virtuoso, to gratify your rational curiosity; but, as a Christian, call religion to the feast, and make a spiritual improvement.
+No creature can meet our eyes but affords us lessons worthy our thoughts, beside the general notices of the power and wisdom of the Creator.
+Thus may the sheep read us a lecture of patience, the dove of innocence, the ant and bee raise blushes in us for our sluggishness, and the stupid ox and dull ass correct and shame our ungrateful ignorance.
+(Isai. i.
+3.)
+And since our Saviour did set-forth his own excellency in a sensible dress, the consideration of those metaphors by an acute fancy would garnish-out divine truths more deliciously, and conduct us into a more inward knowledge of the mysteries of the gospel.
+He whose eyes are open cannot want an instructor, unless he wants a heart.
+Thus may a tradesman spiritualize the matter he works upon, and make his commodities serve in wholesome meditations to his mind, and at once enrich both his soul and his coffers; yea, and in part restore the creatures to the happiness of answering a great end of their creation, which man deprived them of, when he subjected them to vanity.
+Such a view of spiritual truths in sensible pictures would clear our knowledge, purify our fancies, animate our affections, encourage our graces, disgrace our vices, and both argue and shame us into duty; and thus take away all the causes of our wild, wandering thoughts at once.
 And a frequent exercise of this method would beget and support a habit of thinking well, and weaken, if not expel, a habit of thinking ill.

-2. The second sort of directions are for the preventing bad thoughts.
+2. The second sort of directions are for the preventing [of] bad thoughts.
 And to this purpose,

 (1.)
-Exercise frequent humiliations.
-Pride expose thus to impatient and disquicting thoughts, whereas humility clears up a calm and serenity in the soul.
-It is Agur's advice to be humbled, particularly for evil thoughts, Prov. xxx.
-32. Frequent humiliations will deaden the fire within, and make the sparks the fewer.
+Exercise frequent humiliations.-Pride exposeth us to impatient and disquieting thoughts; whereas humility clears-up a calm and serenity in the soul.
+It is Agur's advice, to be humbled particularly for evil thoughts.
+(Prov. xxx.
+32.)
+Frequent humiliations will dead the fire within, and make the sparks the fewer.
 The deeper the plough sinks, the more the weeds are killed, and the ground fitted for good grain.
 Men do not easily fall into those sins for which they have been deeply humbled.
-Vain conceits love to reside most in jolly hearts, but 'by the sadness of the countenance the heart is made better,' Eccles. vii.
-8, 4.
-There is more of wisdom or wise consideration in a composed and graciously mournful spirit, whereas carnal mirth and sports cause the heart to evaporate into lightness and folly.
-The more we are humbled for them, the more our hatred of them will be fomented, and consequently the more prepared shall we be to give them a repulse upon any bold intrusion.
+Vain conceits love to reside most in jolly hearts; but "by the sadness of the countenance the heart is made better."
+(Eccles. vii.
+3, 4.)
+There is more of wisdom, or wise consideration, in a composed and graciously mournful spirit; whereas carnal mirth and sports cause the heart to evaporate into lightness and folly.
+The more we are humbled for them, the more our hatred of them will be fomented, and, consequently, the more prepared shall we be to give them a repulse upon any bold intrusion.